atbaker/docker-tutorial/README.rst

 Docker 101 Tutorials
 ====================

 These tutorials accompany `a short presentation given at April's Django District <http://slides.com/atbaker/docker-101>`_.

-This repo includes a `Vagrantfile <http://www.vagrantup.com/>`_ and `Ansible playbook <http://www.ansible.com/>`_ which provision a Docker daemon on an Ubuntu 14.04 LTS server to minimize time students spend configuring their environments.
+This repo includes a `Vagrantfile <http://www.vagrantup.com/>`_ and `Ansible playbook <http://www.ansible.com/>`_ which provision a docker daemon on an Ubuntu 14.04 LTS server to minimize time students spend configuring their environments.

 Introductory tutorial
 ---------------------

-This tutorial is for people new to Docker.
+This tutorial is for people new to `docker <https://www.docker.io/>`_.
 It covers:

 - Docker basics
 - Dockerizing your own apps